How To Sell Sapphires And Sapphire Jewelry

 As a seller, it is important to have a professional appraisal done beforehand to determine the value of the stone accurately.
 This can help ensure that a fair price is received and avoid being taken advantage of by unscrupulous buyers.
 Additionally, researching potential buyers and ensuring they are reputable and trustworthy before entering into any transactions is essential.
 To get an estimate and an offer for your sapphire or sapphire jewelry complete the form here, or call 646 569 3690, Mon - Fri, 9am - 5.30pm, EST.

 The price of a sapphire can vary greatly depending on these factors, as well as variables such as market demand, rarity, and provenance.
 Here are some of the most expensive sapphires ever sold.

 The Logan Sapphire: The Logan Sapphire is another exceptional sapphire that is highly coveted by collectors.
-This cushion-cut sapphire weighs 423 carats and was donated to the Smithsonian Institution in 1960.
-Its estimated value is over $100 million, it is not for sale and is considered a priceless treasure of the world.
+This cushion-cut sapphire weighs a massive 423 carats and was donated to the Smithsonian Institution in 1960.
+Although its value is estimated to be over $100 million, it is not for sale and is considered a priceless treasure of the world.

 The Blue Giant of the Orient: Last but not least, the Blue Giant of the Orient is a remarkable oval-shaped sapphire weighing an impressive 486.52 carats.
 This sapphire was sold for an undisclosed amount in 2004 and is considered one of the most valuable sapphires in the world.
 Its intense blue color and large size make it a true wonder of nature.